Windows 11 format drive / Image: Mauro Huculak

 Get-Partition -DiskNumber 3 | Set-Partition -NewDriveLetter H

-In the above command, change “3” with the disk number of the drive you want to format and “H” with the letter to assign to the storage.
+In the above command, change “3” to the disk number of the drive you want to format and “H” to the letter assigned to the storage.
 If you get the “Set-Partition: The requested access path is already in use” error message, run the command one more time or specify a different drive letter.

 PowerShell format hard drive